-E. Placement Tests
+Placement Tests

 Placement testing, required developmental course work, and all admission requirements must be completed before students are considered for admission to the program.
-This requirement is satisfied by passing the Nursing Entrance Test (NET) offered by the Nursing Division.
+This requirement is satisfied by passing the Nursing Entrance Test (NET) of fered by the Nursing Division.
 NET testing requires a minimum composite percentage of 65.
-A second failure requires courses in areas of weakness.
+A second failure requires remediation in areas of weakness.
 A third failure results in inability to enter the nursing program.
 Free assistance is available through the learning lab if you do not pass immediately.

-1. Math Proficiency

-A minimum of 65 is required.
-The test may be retaken only once before required remediation (MATH 074).
-Retesting is allowed.

-2. Reading Level Ability
+- 1. Math Proficiency A minimum of 65 is required. - 2.
+Reading Level Ability

-The NET reading requirement may be satisfied by passing the test with an instructional level of 55, or greater.
-All applicants who score below the acceptable level after one retest are required to take developmental course work.
+The NET reading requirement may be satisfied by passing the test with an instructional level of 65, or greater.
+All applicants who score below the acceptable level after one retest are required to take developmental course work

-F. Basic Life Support for Healthcare Professionals All students are required to complete a course in Basic Cardiac Life Support for Healthcare Professionals.
+Basic Life Support for Healthcare Professionals

+All students are required to complete a course in Basic Cardiac Life Support for Healthcare Professionals.
 This course should be taken between May and July, just prior to entering the nursing program.

-G. Completion of ENG 131, 132 and PSY 131, 253 with a minimum grade of C (C- not accepted).
+Completion of ENG 131, 132 and PSY 131, 253 with a minimum grade of C (C- not accepted).

-H. Successful completion of a criminal background check and drug screening, according to HFCC policy.
+Successful completion of a criminal background check and drug screening, according to HFCC policy.

 All LPN-ADN students must have BIO 233, 234; PSY 131, 253; and ENG 131, 132 completed successfully prior to entry to the nursing program.
+It is strongly suggested that SOC 131, be completed before admission to the program.

 In addition LPNs must submit to the Nursing Program Office:

 - 1. The LPN Advanced Placement application. - 2.
 An official transcript from the applicant's practical nursing school. - 3.
-Proof of a current LPN Michigan license. - 4.
-Documentation of current nursing experiences.
+Proof of a current LPN Michigan license.

-Specific procedures for the Advanced Placement track may be obtained from the Nursing Office located in the Health Careers Placement Center (H-122).
+Specific procedures for the Advanced Placement track may be obtained from the Nursing Office located in the Health Careers Placement Center H-122

 All nursing students must pass a drug test and a criminal background check.
-If you have lived in Michigan for the past three years, the background check is free.
-If you have not resided in Michigan for the past three years, you must pay for a background check through your local police station and the Federal Bureau of Investigation.
-You must also pay for drug testing.
-The paperwork and process will be explained to you when you meet with the L.P.N.
-Advanced Placement Facilitator, Ms. Katherine Howe.
+You must pay for drug testing.
+The paperwork and process will be explained to you when you meet with the LPN Advanced Placement Facilitator, Dr. Cynthia Roman.
 If you do not pass your Physical examination, Criminal Background Check, and Drug Test, you cannot take nursing courses, as you are ineligible to enter the clinical area.
 Clinical experience is required to successfully complete the nursing program.

-Program Duration Limits/Updates/Changes Progression and Graduation
+Program Duration Limits/Updates/Changes Progression and Graduation classroom, and nursing laboratories.
+Progression in nursing courses is based on a student's: